- Prof Daniel Carey

 Visiting Fellowships & Artist-in-Residencies

-Throughout 2020, the Centre will host Visiting Fellowships and Artist-in-Residencies that will aim to engage new publics in the humanities and arts practice and research.
-The application process opened in December 2019 and further details may be found in the call documentation.
+Throughout 2021-22, the Centre will host Visiting Fellowships and Artist-in-Residencies that will aim to engage new publics in the humanities and arts practice and research.

 Conferences & Events

-A regular Seminar Series which will stimulate new research and debate about arts and culture in practice and research.
-Our speaker series aims to stimulate new research and debate about the role of arts and culture in society, addressing issues of creativity, cultural value, policy and impact.
-We will critically interrogate the structures, functions and impacts of cultural policy and practice globally, with a research focus on both cultural production and consumption.
+A regular CCAR Seminar Series stimulates new research and debate about arts and culture in practice and research.
+Discussions consider the role of arts and culture in society, addressing issues of creativity, cultural value, policy and impact.
+As the Centre develops, we will seek to interrogate the structures, functions and impacts of cultural policy and practice globally, with a research focus on both cultural production and consumption.